assemzh/EmotionBubbles/README.md

 ------
 This repository contains data used for the analysis in the paper mentioned above.

 The dataframe is divided into 9 files (thewebconf22_x.pkl) which have to be combined to make full analysis.
+Please, use compression type 'gzip' to access the files

 The columns include:
 'tweetID',